dormant account meaning

 If you don’t know how an account becomes a dormant account, this blog is for you.
 Read on and explore common causes behind this, understand associated risks, and learn some strategies to prevent this.
 Let’s begin by taking up what is a dormant account.

+A dormant account means simply a bank account that has not been used by the customer for a significant stretch of time, typically two years.
+In the absence of deposits, withdrawals, or other regular transactions, the bank changes the account’s status to dormant and alerts the account holder.
 With digitally advanced platforms like Kotak811, you can activate your dormant account online after an authentication process.
 Users are usually encouraged to dissolve their dormant accounts as good financial practice.

 Users are also encouraged to maintain a minimum activity level in their account to keep it active.
 In case an account becomes dormant and the holder wishes to re-activate it, they can contact their bank and make a request.

-Must Read: Account Payee Cheque - Meaning And How to Issue
+Also Read: Account Payee Cheque - Meaning And How to Issue

-Common causes of account dormancy
+Common causes of Account Dormancy

 There can be many reasons why an account holder allows their accounts to go dormant.
 What’s common about most of those reasons is that they could have been avoided.
 Usually, negligence and ignorance lead to an account becoming dormant, meaning that it can be prevented.
 Here are the most common causes of dormancy: